act-rules/act-rules.github.io/pages/glossary/explicit-section-of-content.md

 **Note:** The roles considered here are close but different from the [implicit roles][] of [sectioning content][] and [sectioning root][] elements.
 Notably, the `body` element itself does not define an explicit section of content.

-**Note:** When one of these elements is the single child of a similar element, they form a single explicit section of content, rather than one each, because they have the exact same content.
+**Note:** When one of these elements is the single child of a similar element, they have the exact same content.
+Therefore, having them form a single explicit section of content does not lose structural information.

 **Note:** A subtree rooted at a node is this node and all its descendants.